justinmeiners/efficient-programming-with-components/16_optimizing_stable_sort.md

 The numbers are nano-seconds per element.
 Our merge sort is called `inplace`.
 We start off ok, and then gradually get slower and slower in comparison.
-Obviously, as the size increase you have to do more work.
+Obviously, as the size increases you have to do more work.
 It's not linear.
 But, ours is clearly 3-4x slower than that.